 - She was a Serbian student and his only female classmate at the physics and mathematics section of the teaching diploma course.

-- In the next few years, their friendship turned to romance.
+- In the next few years, their friendship turned into romance.

 - In 1914, they separated when Mileva learned that Einstein’s first and major love was his first cousin Elsa.